-In the circumstances not subject to a prior authorization and in particular which do not involve the processing of above-mentioned data, a declaration (notification) to the CNDP is required before processing personal data.
+Where a processing does not involve the abovementioned data and is therefore not subject to a prior authorization, a declaration (notification) to the CNDP is required before processing personal data.

-3. How do these laws define personal data or personally identifiable information (PII) versus special category or sensitive PII?
+4. How do these laws define personal data or personally identifiable information (PII) versus special category or sensitive PII?
 What other key definitions are set forth in the laws in your jurisdiction?

-The Data Protection Law defines personal data as information of any kind relating to an identified or identifiable natural person, regardless of its form, including sound and images.
+The Data Protection Law defines personal data as information of any kind relating to an identified or identifiable individual, regardless of its form, including sound and images.
 An identifiable person is one that can be identified directly or indirectly, especially by reference to (i) an identification number and (ii) one or more specific elements of the person's physical, physiological, genetic, psychological, economic, cultural, or social identity.

-Thus, sensitive personal data includes personal data
+Thus, sensitive personal data includes personal data revealing a natural person's (i) racial or ethnic origin, (ii) political opinions, (iii) religious and philosophical beliefs, (iv) trade union membership, and (v) health data, including genetic data.

-revealing a natural person's (i) racial or ethnic origin, (ii) political opinions, (iii) religious and philosophical beliefs, (iv) trade union membership, and (v) health data, including genetic data.
+5. What are the principles related to the

-4. What are the principles related to, the general processing of personal data or PII - for example, must a covered entity establish a legal basis for processing personal data or PII in your jurisdiction or must personal data or PII only be kept for a certain period?
+general processing of personal data or PII.
+For example, must a covered entity establish a legal basis for processing personal data or PII in your jurisdiction, or must personal data or PII only be kept for a certain period?
 Please outline any such principles or "fair information practice principles" in detail.